 Water itself is not affected too much by increases in pressure, but gas-filled spaces can be crushed if pressure increases too much.
 This creates significant problems for life deep within the oceans, for diving animals that feed at depth and for developing technology that can explore the world’s deep oceans.
 Diving animals, for example, have to deal with gases compressing within their body as they travel into deeper water.
 To overcome this issue, animals such as the sperm whale have evolved the ability to safely collapse their lungs and reduced air spaces within sinuses during dives.

 Due to the absence of light, there are no living plants or phytoplankton within the deep oceans.
-Instead food webs are generally driven by surface debris than sinks to the bottom of the ocean.
+Instead, food webs are generally driven by surface debris that sinks to the bottom of the ocean.
 This is a very sporadic food source but many animal species still manage to survive.
-Invertebrates dominate the sea floor, in particular echinoderms such as starfish and sea cucumbers.
-Jellyfish, sponges, polychaetes and crustaceans are also common.
+Invertebrates dominate the sea floor, in particular, echinoderms such as starfish and sea cucumbers.
+Jellyfish, sponges, polychaetes, and crustaceans are also common.

-Hydrothermal vents are dominated by tube worms, clams and crabs.
-There is a vast array of interesting fish species (such as angler fish, viperfish, gulper eel and blobfish) that look very different to what we are used to in shallow waters.
-There are also many species that look relatively similar to the fish we are more use to such as lanternfish, cookiecutter shark, orange roughy and Antarctic toothfish.
+Hydrothermal vents are dominated by tube worms, clams, and crabs.
+There is a vast array of interesting fish species (such as anglerfish, viperfish, gulper eel, and blobfish) that look very different to what we are used to in shallow waters.
+There are also many species that look relatively similar to the fish we are more used to such as lanternfish, cookiecutter shark, orange roughy and Antarctic toothfish.